Skip to Content

 2. Hire a Doula

 If I have a doula client that is unsure about whether to go to the hospital or not sometimes I’ll just head on over to their home to check things out myself.
+FaceTime works too!
 Usually in less than 5 minutes I will know if it’s time to go or not.
 A doula is so helpful in this situation!

 3. Be Ready to Go

-Another way to successfully labor at home as long as possible is to be 100% ready to go at a moment’s notice.
+as long as possible is to be 100% ready to go at a moment’s notice.
 When laboring at home, parents should not be packing a hospital bag, it should already be done.
+Phone chargers, wallets, pillows, a towel to sit on, etc., should be in the car ready to go while mom is laboring inside at home.

 If the decision to go to the hospital is made, everyone should be able to get in the car and go in just a couple of minutes.